tuxite/pharmaship/docs/manual/setup.rst

    :alt: Equipment Menu

 As there is no equipment already setup, you should arrive on the following page, showing an empty list of equipment.
+Equipments are coming from allowances you inserted during configuration step.

 .. image:: ../_static/manual/setup/equipmentpage.png
    :width: 600px